 Shoresh David is a congregation of Jews and non-Jews who come together to worship the Lord in unity.
-Our Services include liturgy in Hebrew and English, prayer, a message from God’s Word, Shabbat School for the children, Messianic Praise and Worship and Davidic Dance.
-We begin our gathering with the blessing over the bread and wine, then fellowship together during “nosh” (a Biblically kosher pot-luck style meal).
+Our Services include liturgy in Hebrew and English, prayer, a message from God’s Word, and Messianic Praise and Worship.
+We then fellowship together with “oneg” (the “JOY” of sharing a Biblically kosher covered dish meal).

-It is our desire to bring the Spirit of the Lord to everyone we meet in the Wesley Chapel, Lutz, and Land O’Lakes areas.
-We welcome visitors.
-If you are new to the community or congregation, please introduce yourself.
-If you have any further questions, you may contact us at 813-760-3269.
+It is our desire to bring the Spirit of the Lord to everyone we meet in the greater Wesley Chapel, Lutz, Land O’Lakes and Zephyrhills area.
+We welcome all visitors.
+If you are new to the community or congregation, please introduce yourself as I would love to meet you.
+For further questions, you may contact us at 813-760-3269.
 We look forward to seeing you soon.

 Rejoicing In Messiah,

 Our services contain prayer, praise and worship music, liturgy, and a message from the Rabbi.
 We have power point screens at the front of the sanctuary.
 They contain Hebrew, transliteration (Hebrew using English letters) and translation of Hebrew words for our liturgy.
 Whenever Hebrew is used, it is always translated.
 “Shabbat Shalom” is a common expression that we greet one another with during the service.
 “Shalom” is a Hebrew word which includes the meanings of peace, harmony, wholeness, completeness, prosperity, welfare and tranquility and can be used idiomatically to mean both hello and goodbye.
 With this greeting we wish to encourage and bless each other and remember that sharing God’s love with one another is a key reason we gather together on Shabbat.

 The Liturgy in Judaism is comprised of many ancient prayers.
 The ones we recite on a regular basis, among others, include: